No-Bake Strawberry Oreo Cheesecake

 I enjoy making small desserts because everyone can get their own, and when dealing with kids, many arguments can be avoided with this recipe for No-Bake Strawberry Oreo Cheesecake.
-Kids these days are more “alive” and notice things that adults would not.
+These days, kids are more “alive” and notice things that adults do not.

-They are more talkative and oh, boy!
+They are more talkative, and oh, boy!
 They sure do ask lots of questions!
-We do, and we don’t celebrate Halloween because of cultural differences, weather, the mood we are in, etc.… any reason one can think of.
-And trying to figure out what to make or cook has been a bit of a challenge because everything is double or triple the sugar content.
-Adults always say they will be going on a diet after the holidays, but I think we should do the same for kids also.
+We do, and we don’t celebrate Halloween because of cultural differences, weather, the mood we are in, etc., any reason one can think of.
+And trying to figure out what to make or cook has been challenging because everything is double or triple the sugar content.
+Adults always say they will be going on a diet after the holidays, but I think we should also do the same for kids.
 Diet time for them after Halloween!

 This recipe is from “My Baking Addiction” blog featuring this dessert for Valentine’s Day.
 But who can wait for Valentine’s Day, and why not make it for Halloween?
 It has Oreo cookies that resemble dirt, and the strawberries mixed with cream cheese can be passed for a hint of blood.
-Not too gruesome, still not scary, but hey, who can pass off a good dessert.
+Not too gruesome, still not scary, but who can pass off a good dessert?

 The recipe has been updated to add lime juice and almond extract.
-I noticed when I made this dessert the first time because by not removing the cream filling in the Oreo cookies, the crust was too moist, and overall, the dessert was too sweet.
+When I made this dessert the first time, I noticed that by not removing the cream filling in the Oreo cookies, the crust was too moist, and overall, the dessert was too sweet.

-I opted for a thinner crust because the filling is a bit too much, and I used organic sugar instead of Truvia Baking Blend.
+I opted for a thinner crust because the filling is too much, and I used organic sugar instead of Truvia Baking Blend.
 But besides that, it is a nice creation, a good dessert to enjoy anytime.
 By the way, this is a winner with kids.

 - No-Bake Strawberry Oreo Cheesecake can be made in advance.
 Less sugar is used in this recipe because of personal taste.